Reconstructive Breast & DIEP Flap Surgery

 Offered at Our Houston Office By Dr. Downey

-When cancer creates the need for the breast tissue to be surgically removed, a breast reconstruction may be performed to restore the breast.
-Breast reconstruction is an elective procedure that can be performed at any time following the cancer operation.
+When cancer creates the need for the breast tissue to be surgically removed, a reconstructive breast surgery may be performed to restore the breast.
+Reconstruction is an elective procedure that can be performed at any time following the cancer operation.
 Increasing technology has helped ensure that even those who have suffered the loss of both of their breasts now have a chance at a happy and normal future.
 There are 3 main categories of Breast Reconstruction: Implants, Tissue Based Reconstruction, and a Combination of Implants & Tissue.

 Autologous reconstruction involves using the patient’s own tissue to replace the breast.
 Tissue can be transferred from a nearby area or microsurgical techniques can be imployed to transfer greater distances.
 The most common local transfer is the muscle and overlying skin of the latissimus dorsi.
 Many times this flap is used in combination with an implant (i.e. if radiation has precluded use of implant alone).